lucas-two/Chat-System/README.md

 ### Angular Architecture

-#### CreateUser Component
+#### Components

-- Contains relevent functions for admins to see a list of all users, change their permissions, and create new users to the systems, and uploading user profile images.
+CreateUser: Contains relevent functions for admins to see a list of all users, change their permissions, and create new users to the systems, and uploading user profile images.

-#### Dashboard Component
-- Contains relevent functions for managing the groups/channels, and for joining a channel to chat within.
+Dashboard: Contains relevent functions for managing the groups/channels, and for joining a channel to chat within.

-#### Home Component
-- A blank home page to be used in the future as a generic website home page.
+Home: A blank home page to be used in the future as a generic website home page.

-#### Login Component
-- Contains relevent functions for user login.
+Login: Contains relevent functions for user login.

-#### PageNotFound Component
-- Used for displaying a 404 error message if an invalid url is loaded on the page.
+PageNotFound: Used for displaying a 404 error message if an invalid url is loaded on the page.

-#### Socket Service
+#### Services

-- Contains socket related functions.
+Socket: Contains socket related functions.

 ### Node Server Architecture
 The Node server backend of the project uses files and modules to provide services to the frontend.
 The node server backend is made up of a directory of routes for storing the API calls, a groups and users, a listen file to listen on port 3000, and a main server.js file to start the server and link its files together.
 In addition, the modules used by the node server include: express for simplified routing, CORS allowing connection to the angular frontend, and an export listen module for opening the server on port 3000.